uniwebcms/component-library-template/README.md

 This will create a new module named "MyAwesomeModule" with the provided description.

+If options are not provided, the CLI will prompt you for the necessary information.

 #### 2. Create a New Component

 ```bash
 yarn new:component [options]
 ```

 This command creates a new component within a specified module.
+Also, just as with the previous command, if options are not provided, the CLI will prompt you for the necessary information.

 Options: